NetSuite: Using pass_through parameters for Search requests

 URL-encoded:

-• Always Include ORDER BY for consistent results and pagination:
+✅ Always include ORDER BY for consistent pagination

 WHERE type = 'CustInvc'